 Designers

-The Vattenfall Design Kit (VDK) is a living library containing Vattenfall’s digital visual assets for everyday purposes: modules, components, icons, colour palettes, grids, typography, etc. The VDK exists to ensure design and development consistency across the entire Vattenfall ecosystem, improve quality and efficiency in production, bring digital products and services to the next level of coherency.
-It can be accessed via Abstract in Sketch format and connected to your working design documents as a Sketch Library source.
+The Vattenfall Figma UI Kit is a living library containing Vattenfall’s digital visual assets for everyday purposes: modules, components, icons, colour palettes, grids, typography, etc. The design kit exists to ensure design and development consistency across the entire Vattenfall ecosystem, improve quality and efficiency in production, bring digital products and services to the next level of coherency.
+It can be accessed via Vattenfall's organisation in Figma and be connected to your working design documents by adding the UI-kit Library to your own files.

 You will find the latest file by following the link below.